sccn/sccn.github.io/tutorials/10_Group_analysis/study_data_visualization_tools.md

 grand_parent: Tutorials
 ---

-Pre-computing and visualizing channel data
+Precomputing and visualizing channel data
 ========================
 {: .no_toc }

-EEGLAB allows plotting grand-average EPS, specta, ERPimage, and ERSP/ITCs.
-In this section of the tutorial, we we will see how to first pre-compute measures, how to plot them, and how to modify plotting parameters.
+EEGLAB allows plotting grand-average EPS, spectra, ERPimage, and ERSP/ITCs.
+In this section of the tutorial, we will see how to first pre-compute measures, how to plot them, and how to modify plotting parameters.

 <details open markdown="block">
   <summary>